-If you’re unsure whether your Saint Louis home has unhealthy indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Saint Louis home has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more polluted than outdoors, which can create long-term health problems.
+In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more polluted than outdoors, which might create long-term health concerns.

-We’ve compiled a list of the most frequent origins of inferior IAQ, the problems they make and how you can remedy these indoor air pollutants.
-If you’re concerned about the air inside your residence, we recommend talking with a professional like Morgner Inc. Air Conditioning & Heating about which products are best for your family.
+We’ve put together a list of the most ordinary causes of inferior IAQ, the troubles they create and how you can remedy these indoor air pollutants.
+If you’re worried about the air inside your residence, we recommend consulting with a expert like Morgner Inc. Air Conditioning & Heating about which solutions are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals leaked by common household products.
+Volatile organic compounds, or VOCs, are chemicals leaked by common household items.

 They’re found in paint and stains along with: